I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts. This one is the final post in that AI Series.

 My First Impression

-In general, YouWrite is super easy to use, and at its core, it’s meant to help generate topics, ideas, and more!
+In general, YouWrite is super easy to use.
+At its core, it’s meant to help generate topics, ideas, and more!

-Of course, when learning any new tool, trial, and error is expected.
+Of course, learning any new tool involves trial and error.
 To my surprise, though, YouWrite was easy to understand.
-From the get-go, I started to see some potential benefits that AI could offer, especially for bloggers and content creators like myself, who sometimes frequently suffer from writer’s block and whatnot.
+From the get-go, I started to see some potential benefits A.I. could offer, especially for bloggers and content creators, who sometimes suffer from writer’s block and other issues.

-I could ALSO see where companies could easily mistake the tool and use it to replace content creators, and I’ll cover that in another post.
+I could ALSO see companies easily mistaking the tool for a content creator and using it to replace them, and I’ll cover that in another post.

 Well, creating (worthwhile) content can be challenging!
 Think about the last time you had to develop a new idea with related, easily digestible content for a target audience.
 Anyway, that’s where YouWrite comes in, and it can help with (not a complete list):

-- Coming up with blog post topics – One of the most complex parts of blogging is creating ideas for posts.
-YouWrite can give you prompts and exercises to inspire new content ideas.
+- One of the most challenging parts of blogging is coming up with post ideas.
+YouWrite can provide prompts and exercises to inspire new content ideas.

-- Actually writing about the said topic(s).
-YouWrite helps by giving you prompts to inspire new content ideas.
+- It also helps by giving you prompts to inspire new content ideas.

-- Giving you a list of headlines or blog post titles to write about.
-Ultimately, YouWrite can help you develop catchy headlines.
+- It can help you develop catchy headlines by giving you a list of headlines or blog post titles to write about.

 Likes and Dislikes